Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

 \begin{itemize} \item $w_{j} = \{1,0, ... ,0\}$ $\implies \widetilde{D}_{in}$ is determined by the greatest $\widetilde{A}_{ji}$; \item $w_{j} = \{0,0, ... ,1\}$ $\implies \widetilde{D}_{in}$ is determined by the lowest $\widetilde{A}_{ji}$; \item $w_{j} = \{1/n, 1/n,..., 1/n\}$ $\implies \widetilde{D}_{in}$ is determined by all the $\widetilde{A}_{ji}$ with the same weights.
 Therefore, we give the same importance to low and high fuzzy relationships in computing fuzzy in-degree centrality. \end{itemize}

-The index just illustrated in Equation \ref{indegreefuzzy} does not allow us to compare the centrality values between different networks.
-To overcome this drawback, we can normalize the index so that it becomes a pure number between 0 and 1.
-The reasoning behind the normalization is that we calculate the maximum that the in-degree centrality index can take.
-The maximum of this index would, of course, be obtained if an actor is perfectly connected with all the other nodes.
+Equation \ref{indegreefuzzy} does not allow us to compare the centrality values between different networks.
+We can normalise the index to become a pure number between 0 and 1 to overcome this drawback.
+The reasoning behind the normalisation is that we calculate the maximum that the in-degree centrality index can take.
+The maximum of this index would be obtained if an actor is perfectly connected with all the other nodes.
 For this aim, the edge represented by the fuzzy number should have the characteristic of possessing a core with the maximum possible value on the support of the fuzzy number (with zero fuzziness).
-If the latter happens for all the actor's edges, then we can compute the maximum of Equation \ref{indegreefuzzy} as follows.
+If the latter happens for all the actor's edges, we can compute the maximum of Equation \ref{indegreefuzzy} as follows.

-The easiest way to find this relative index is to normalize the fuzzy numbers.
-In fact, unlike the classical case in which the number of edges is necessary to normalize the in-degree centrality, in this case, all the nodes are connected and therefore, what matters is the intensity of the edges.
-Once the fuzzy numbers have been normalized, we already have a relative index as follows:
+The easiest way to find this relative index is to normalise the fuzzy numbers.
+In fact, unlike the classical case in which the number of edges is necessary to normalise the in-degree centrality, in this case, all the nodes are connected, and therefore, the intensity of the edges matters.
+Once the fuzzy numbers have been normalised, we already have a relative index as follows: